0daySecured/RockByteSec/about.md

 - Mobile Applications
 - Thick Clients

-Free free to check out the social links at the bottom of the page.
+Feel free to check out the social links at the bottom of the page.